-6.30 A Statement of Common Ground was agreed between Worthing Borough Council, Adur District Council and the South Downs National Park in March 2018 (see Appendix 4).
+- 6.39 A Statement of Common Ground was agreed between Worthing Borough Council, Adur District Council and the South Downs National Park in March 2018 (see Appendix 4).
 Work undertaken by the SDNPA indicates that demographically driven need for homes far outstrips historic housing supply, and anticipated future supply, when considered against the landscape and environmental constraints of the National Park.
 Due to the statutory purposes and duties of National Parks, government policy does not provide general targets for them.
-However in order to meet the socio-economic duties of the Park, a housing figure is included in the emerging Local Plan of 250 dwellings per annum - 4,750 over the plan period.
-Given the role and functions of the National Park, it is not in a position to meet unmet housing needs of other local authorities.
+However in order to meet the socioeconomic duties of the Park, a housing figure is included in the South Downs Local Plan (adopted July 2019) 250 dwellings per annum 4,750 over the plan period. - 6.40 Officers of Worthing Borough Council met with those of the South Downs National Park in October 2020; Worthing's housing shortfall was discussed.
+However, given the role and functions of the National Park, it is not in a position to meet unmet housing needs of other local authorities.